 Participation in the Engineering Honors Program offers students a fast-track plan toward undergraduate degree completion, a structured experience that fosters advanced research inquiry and skills, builds upon academic confidence and communication in research skills, and cultivates academic independence needed at the graduate-school level.
 Because this is an accelerated program, students can earn priority registration.
 The program builds upon those skills and personal attributes that exemplify the spirit of the engineering profession, qualities that have great appeal to engineering industry and engineering graduate school.
 Students who successfully complete the program will receive an Honors certificate and special recognition during the university commencement ceremonies.
 Students will receive distinctive transcript notations, indicating honors coursework and completion of the Engineering Honors Program.

-Incoming Freshman Applicants: For first-time freshman applicants, minimum admission criteria involve an evaluation of academic aptitude that emphasizes mathematical ability; these include: SAT-M = 650, SAT-CR = 600, SAT-W = 600, and high school weighted GPA = 3.50; AP Calculus AB score 3 or IB Math score 4 or higher (or equivalent of Calculus I, MATH122 is preferred.
-Incoming freshman applicants for the Fall semester must submit their applications no later than May 15, 2015.
+Incoming Freshman Applicants: For first-time freshman applicants, minimum admission criteria involve an evaluation of academic aptitude that emphasizes mathematical ability; these include: SAT-M ≥ 650 and SAT-CR ≥ 600, or ACT Math ≥ 31 and ACT Reading ≥ 27; and a high school weighted GPA ≥ 3.50; as well as the preferred criterion of AP Calculus AB score 3 or IB Math score 4 or higher (or equivalent of Calculus I, MATH122).
+Incoming freshman applicants for the Fall 2015 semester must submit their applications no later than May 15, 2015.